 SUPPORT GROUP PROGRAM

-The Brain Injury Association of Georgia (BIAG) offers a number of ongoing services to support brain injury that include our state wide volunteer-administered support groups to provide an opportunity for those individuals and family members affected by brain injury not only to learn more about brain injury but to be present in a safe and encouraging venue to discuss the challenges they face.
+The Brain Injury Association of Georgia (BIAG) offers a number of ongoing programs and services to support brain injury that include our state wide volunteer-administered support groups to provide an opportunity for those individuals and family members affected by brain injury not only to learn more about brain injury but to be present in a safe and encouraging venue to discuss the challenges they face.

 The resources made available for veterans is insightful as well.
 You can brush up on military TBI referring to returning of service-members and veterans and learn more about blast TBIs.
 The Peer Visitor Program is led by a dedicated and trained volunteer, a military veteran and caregiver to a survivor of brain injuries to help make the adjustment and rehabilitation process easier.
 Check out the boxes below to reference any or all of these ongoing services!